Delaware • New Jersey • Pennsylvania

 In January 2013, DRBC announced the launch of its new, online electronic reporting system for all participants in the Water Supply Charges Program.
 The new online system has been designed to simplify surface water use reporting, eliminate the need for the paper reports, and generate an invoice for your reference and use in submitting payments.
 Online reporting of surface water use is mandatory for all reporters.
 Please note that reporting and payment deadlines remain unchanged from prior years.

-Online Payments: As of October 28, 2015, DRBC is accepting electronic payments via e-Check (ACH).
+As of October 28, 2015, DRBC is accepting online/electronic payments via e-Check (ACH).
 Upon submission of required surface water use reporting, participants in the Water Supply Charging Program can now make online payments immediately.
 This feature allows users to make convenient electronic payments in a more environmentally friendly manner.
 DRBC recognizes that some users may not be able to take advantage of online payment capabilities, so the commission will continue to accept check payments mailed to its West Trenton office.

 Helpful Information to Get You Started With Online Reporting: